Hot Tub Vorschriften und rechtliche Bestimmungen

 Hot Tub BImSchV Federal Immission Control Ordinance

-Before you install your wood-fired hot tub, it is important to talk to your neighbors and make sure they are OK with your plans.
+Before you set up your wood-fired hot tub, it is important to talk to your neighbors and make sure they agree with your plan.

-Since increased smoke may occur when heating the hot tub , it is advisable to inform your neighbors and clarify whether this is acceptable to them.
-It is also important to emphasize that when the hot tub is operated properly, only minimal smoke will be produced.
+Since heating the hot tub can produce increased amounts of smoke, it is advisable to inform your neighbors and clarify whether this is acceptable to them.
+It is also important to emphasize that when the hot tub is operated properly, only a small amount of smoke is produced.

-Open and respectful communication with your neighbors is the key to harmonious coexistence and allows you to enjoy your wood-fired hot tub to the fullest.
+Open and respectful communication with your neighbors is the key to harmonious coexistence and allows you to fully enjoy your wood-fired hot tub.

-Product tip: Hot tub with acrylic tub and wood stove
+Product tip: Hot tub with acrylic tub and wood-burning stove

-In most federal states and districts, wood-fired hot tubs are exempt from the 1st Federal Immission Control Ordinance (1st BImSchV).
-The 1st BImSchV states: "Sections 4 to 20 and sections 25 and 26 do not apply to combustion systems designed to generate hot water in bath stoves."
+In most German states and counties, wood-fired hot tubs are exempt from the First Federal Immission Control Ordinance (1.
+BImSchV).
+The 1.
+BImSchV states: "Sections 4 to 20 as well as Sections 25 and 26 do not apply to combustion plants intended for generating hot water in bath stoves."

 Hot Tub Water Disposal